 The highest point on the south coast of England with magnificent views over the Jurassic Coast

 Golden Cap is the highest point on the south coast of England.
-It stands at 199m above sea level and rewards hikers with magnificent panoramic views along the Jurassic Coastline.
-It is situated in between the towns of Chramouth and Bridport and lies on the South West Coast Path, a popular walking route for avid ramblers.
+It stands at 191m above sea level and rewards hikers with magnificent panoramic views along the Jurassic Coastline.
+It is situated in between the towns of Chramouth and Bridport and lies on the South West Coast Path, a popular walking route.
 On a clear day it is possible to see to Portland Bill in the East and Devon and Dartmoor towards the west.
-In land the beautiful rolling Dorset hill stretch as far as the eye can see.
+Inland the beautiful rolling Dorset hill stretch as far as the eye can see.

 The Golden Cap estate includes an old radar station, information point, toilet and small shop, which can be accessed by Stonebarrow Hill.
 It is maintained by the National Trust and home to a number of plant species and wildlife, including rare species of bat.

 It is not possible to park at Golden Cap itself, however there are a number of places to park the car nearby – depending on the distance you would like to walk!
 National Trust’s Langdon Hill is perfect if you’re looking for something a little more gentle.
 There is a circular walk through the forest, which can be extended to encompass Golden Cap.
 In the spring bluebells carpet the paths.